insieme/insieme/README.md

 ctest -j2 # Runs all unit tests using two parallel jobs
 ```

-If everything was successful...
-**congratulations!**
-**You can start enjoying Insieme now!**

-Please, understand that the install command is not implemented since this is an on-going development framework.
-Instead of polluting your local setup, we prefer to use Insieme from the build directory.
-Install scripts will be provided in future releases.

 ### Running Integration Tests

 Integration tests can be executed using the custom runner compiled in the build directory: